Oyelowo/coding_practice/docker-udemy/kubernetes.md

   Exposes a container/ set of pods to the outside world(only good for dev purposes.
 Not used for production) and allows us to access the container from inside the browser

 - _LoadBalancer_
+  Legacy way of getting network traffic into a cluster.
+Gives you access to only one set of pods

 - _Ingress_
+  Exposes a set of services to the outside world

 - __Deployment__
   It's similar to a pod.
 Maintains a set of identical pods, ensuring that they have the correct config and that the right number exists